-When they first contact me, many parents tell me that their kids are excellent students but poor test-takers, or that they have “test anxiety.”
+Many parents tell me that their kids are excellent students but poor test-takers, or that they have “test anxiety.”
 While I do believe that both teens (and adults) can get frazzled in stressful situations, my own belief is that true test anxiety, or test panic, is very rare.
-In my experience, the anxiety experienced by many students on the PSAT, SAT or ACT is actually the result of not being truly prepared for, or familiar enough with, these tests.
+In my experience, the anxiety experienced by many students on the PSAT, SAT or ACT is largely the result of not familiar enough with these tests.

 An Anecdote about Nerves

 In addition to being a teacher, I have been a professional performer most of my adult life.
-While I know that nerves and opening night butterflies never really go away I also know that, if I am truly prepared (if I may know my lines and notes up and down, backwards and forward) I will settle in after a few minutes.
-Shoot, I’ll even be comfortable enough to deal with unforeseen situations that may crop up.
-If someone forgets a line or a prop breaks, I know that I can cope with it because I am prepared.
+For me, nerves and opening night butterflies never really go away but, I know that if I am truly prepared (if I may know my lines and notes up and down, backwards and forward), I will settle in after a few minutes.
+Once I get warmed up, I’ll even be comfortable enough to deal with unforeseen situations that may crop up.
+If someone forgets a line or a prop breaks, I can cope with it because I know that I am prepared.
 I have been on stage many times before and have lived to tell the tale!

 How to Deal with Standardized Tests

-Standardized tests are not content-based, so kids cannot cram for them like they can for school exams.
-No, the ACT and SAT are “reasoning tests” that evaluate students’ ability to read carefully, think logically, and pick the best of several multiple-choice answers.
-Kids need to be able to switch easily between a literature passage and a scientific passage or, in math, from algebra problems to geometry problems to data evaluation and other odd-ball math problems.
-Since they don’t usually face this kind of thing in school, they should practice these sorts of questions on their own until they get comfortable with them.
+Now, since standardized tests are not content-based, kids cannot cram facts for them like they can for school exams.
+Nope, the ACT and SAT are “reasoning tests.”
+They evaluate students’ ability to read carefully, think logically, and pick the best of several multiple-choice answers.
+Reading-wise, kids need to be able to switch easily between a literature passage and a scientific passage.
+In math, they switch from algebra to geometry to data evaluation and other odd-ball math problems.
+Since kids don’t usually face this kind of jumping around on school exams, they really should practice SAT and ACT questions on their own until they get comfortable with them.